Police shooting looms over Emanuel in confirmation battle

 ——

-Associated Press writers Darlene Superville in Washington and Sophia Tareen in Chicago contributed reporting.
+Associated Press writers Darlene Superville in Washington and Sophia Tareen in Chicago contributed to this report.